 - The pan should still be hot (on med-high heat) and have some leftover oil from the chicken.
 Add an additional 1 tbs oil to the pan.
 Fry the red chilis, chopped onion, garlic, and ginger until the red chilis turn dark red (1 minute).
 Keep mixing the ingredients to ensure the garlic doesn't burn.
 Next, add celery and bell pepper, then stir fry the veggies for 2 minutes.

-- Add 1 cup water and 1 teaspoon chicken bouillon to the pan, which helps soften the veggies.
+- Add sauce, which helps soften the veggies.
 Stir well and cook for one minute.
 Give a good stir to the sauce (from step 3) and add to the pan.
 Mix together.

 - After the sauce starts to thicken, add the peanuts and stir.
 Then turn off the heat.